AIM-ENE-feb25/triptop-groep-tweeeeeeeeeeeeeeeeeeeeee/software-guidebook/README.md

 ## Context

 We are looking into a structural software engineering pattern for managing building blocks in the backend.
 Every building block is slightly different and has a different use case.
 We need something that caters to each building block's needs.
-It should be flexible and contain little duplicate code.
+It should be in line with our principles, be flexible and contain little duplicate code.
 The backend also needs to communicate data from building blocks to external api's.

 ## Decision